Ground wiring guide for FAST Neuron-controlled pinball machines¶

 The chassis ground must connect all metallic metal parts, including those which are powder coated, anodized, or painted and which don't conduct electricity on the outside.
 (The reason for this is that if the coating or paint wears off, then conductive metal could be exposed to the outside.)
 You can tie these components in by connecting to a section of the part that was masked, or by scraping off some of the coating on an inside area so you can get a good ground connection.

 Note that you are not allowed to connect your ground braid directly to a terminal block or screw, since it's braided and could fray and short circuit by touching a neighboring terminal.
 However they make crimp-on connectors for ground braids with fork or ring terminals you can use to connect to other things.

 It's also important that you have a ground braid in your backbox which connects to your speaker panel, the metal frame of the display, the latch, any metal mounting plates for your boards, etc. Make sure you connect the ground braid in your backbox with the ground braid in your cabinet, either by a thick wire and ring going to the head bolts or some other way to ensure they're connected.

 So again, very, very important, and you won't even be able to get your machine into a show if you don't have it grounded properly.

 DC clean ground & DC toxic ground¶

-The final two types of ground you need to consider are the DC clean ground, which is essentially your 12V ground, and the DC toxic ground, which is the 48V ground.
+The final two types of ground you need to consider are the DC clean ground (your 12V ground), and the DC toxic ground (the 48V ground).
 We won't discuss the specifics of these here, since this wiring is covered in all the other guides.
-We'll reiterate from the smart power filter board wiring guide that these DC grounds are tied to each other in the that board.
-There's a tab which can be used to tie these DC grounds to the other grounds, but as we'll cover in a bit, this is not automatically something you want to do.
+These two grounds are tied together inside the smart power filter board, (and that's the only place they should be tied together).

 Connect chassis ground to earth ground¶